 Pre-tax deductions for the Flexible Spending Accounts program will automatically stop after 2023 pay period 26 unless reauthorized by the employee.
 A new FSA election would have had to be made during Open Season (November 13 through December 11, 2023) for pre-tax deductions to occur in 2024.
 For additional information and/or make open season changes, employees can go to www.opm.gov/healthcare-insurance/flexible-spending-accounts.

 Dental and vision coverage authorized in 2023 automatically continues in 2024, though some premiums may change for 2024.
 For additional information, to view the new rates or make open season changes, employees can go to www.benefeds.com.

 Thrift Savings Plan (TSP) – Traditional and Roth Contributions

-The 2023 elective deferral limit for the TSP increased to $22,500.
+The 2024 elective deferral limit for the TSP will increase to $23,000.
 The combined total of tax-deferred traditional and Roth after-tax contributions cannot exceed the elective deferral limit in any year.
-Authorized biweekly contribution amounts or percentages will automatically carryover from 2022 into 2023 unless changed or canceled by the employee.
+Authorized biweekly contribution amounts or percentages will automatically carryover from 2023 into 2024 unless changed or canceled by the employee.
 Employees who reach the IRS maximum contribution limit before the end of the year will not be able to have further employee contributions and may lose any government matching contributions for the rest of the year.
-Deduction changes for PP 2023-01 can be made now through Employee Express by entering “12/18/2022” in the Future Effective Date field.
+Deduction changes for PP 2024-01 can be made now through Employee Express by entering “12/17/2023” in the Future Effective Date field.
 Employee Express allows changes to the Effective Date up to 90 days in advance.
 Employees can change deductions at any time in Employee Express.